oracle-livelabs/common/README.md

 ## Contributing
 Pull requests are currently not being accepted.
 See [CONTRIBUTING](CONTRIBUTING.md) for details.
-To get your workshop featured on this page, please contact Michelle Malcher or Kevin Lazarz.

 ## License
 Copyright (c) 2014, 2022 Oracle and/or its affiliates